moskalyk/arbr-mobile/README.md

 # arbr-mobile
-a minimal react-native app used for scanning NFC tokens with embedding geolocation assigned to a charged particle photon
+a minimal react-native app used for scanning NFC tokens with embedded geolocation assigned to a charged particle photon pegged to a tree

 you want your NFTs? you work for them via nature walks

+purchase referrals generate resources for reforestation with Eden Projects

 ## screens
 - sign in with wallet